divvun/see-modes/LexC.seemode/Contents/Resources/Readme.txt

 - Triggers of the form %^xxUPPER, often used as multichar symbos to trigger morphophonological processes

 The mode makes heavy use of boldfacing, and is best viewed by turning on the synthesised boldface and italic (Preferences > Advanced > Font Rendering > Add synthesised bold and italic to fonts)

+The mode also includes a number of built-in scripts to format lexc entries, and to sort them in various ways.

 There are a couple of known bugs, please see the Changelog.txt file for details.